Montana: Politics

 Montana has voted for the Republican nominee in all but two presidential elections since 1952.
 The state last supported a Democrat for president in 1992, when Bill Clinton won a plurality victory.
+The state is somewhat less Republican than its neighboring states (Idaho, Wyoming, South Dakota, and North Dakota), all of which last supported a Democratic presidential candidate in 1964.

 In the 2008 presidential election, Montana was considered a swing state and was ultimately won by Republican John McCain by a narrow margin of two percent.
 The two chambers of the state's legislature had split party control from 2004 to 2010, when that year's mid-term elections decisively returned both branches to Republican control.

 The state's congressional seats (now two districts, but until 2023, one at-large district) have been Republican since 1996, and its Senate seats have been held by Republicans Steve Daines since 2015 and Tim Sheehy since 2025.

 The Montana Senate is controlled by Republicans 32 to 18, and the Montana House of Representatives also holds a 57 to 43 Republican majority following the 2024 Montana elections which saw Democrats break the Republican supermajority in the House aided by independent redistricting.

 In a 2020 study, Montana was ranked as the 21st easiest state for citizens to vote in.